-US History I is an exploration of American history from the roots of revolution to the dawn of "modern America" at the turn of the 20th Century.
-Many fascinating events happened during this time span, and our job will be to understand and analyze how our nation progressed, both domestically and internationally.
-Our vehicles to accomplish this study will take many forms, including but not limited to readings, film, debates, cooperative and individual assignments and essay writing.
-This course satisfies one of the two years of US History required to graduate
+U.S. History I an exploration of American History from the roots of revolution to the dawn of "modern America" at the turn of the 20th Century.
+Many fascinating events happened during the time span, and our vehicles to accomplish this study will take many forms, including but not limited to readings, film, debates, cooperative and individual assignments and essay writing.
+This course satisfies one of the two years of U.S. History required to graduate.